osoco/pharo-eda/README.md

 ## What you need to know about Domain-Driven Design to use PharoEDA

 PharoEDA encourages you to use Domain-Driven Design when developing your application.
-Future releases will provide specific tools to enhance your DDD experience, even to the point of
+Future releases will provide specific tools to enhance your DDD experience.

 - [1] <https://en.wikipedia.org/wiki/Event-driven_architecture>
 - [2] <https://en.wikipedia.org/wiki/Domain-driven_design>